shiva-g/ibd-gwas/writeup/log.md

+### 20190116
+* merging new gsa data is not simple b/c the snp IDs disagree

 ### 20190115
 * NOD2 variant [rs2066844](https://www.snpedia.com/index.php/Rs2066844) at 16:50745926.
 T/A is the risk allele.
 * CARD9 9:139266405 [rs10781499](https://www.ebi.ac.uk/gwas/variants/rs10781499) T/A is the risk allele.